mtiller/ModelicaBook/text/source/behavior/functions/func_annos.rst

     annotation(Include="#include \"mydefs.h\"");

+.. todo:: is escaping discussed or is there an example?

 .. note:: The value of the ``Include`` annotation is a string.
 If it
 	  included embedded strings, they need to be escaped.